Sijo: Early sijo in the Goryeo dynasty

-Although sijo gained much of its popularity in the Joseon dynasty, it is important to note that the roots of the sijo are attributed to the late Goryeo dynasty.
+Although sijo gained much of its popularity in the Joseon dynasty, the roots of the sijo are attributed to the late Goryeo dynasty.
 In fact, the earliest existing sijo was found to have been written towards the end of the 14th century as Confucian scholars sought to overcome the existing Buddhist-dominated literary, music, and art forms.
 As a result, there are important differences between the sijo written at the end of the Goryeo dynasty and those written in the Joseon dynasty.
 The sijo of the times, mostly written by men of elite status, are very reflective of the contemporary politics; thus, to understand the importance of the themes of Goryeo dynasty sijo, it is important to understand the political climate surrounding the poetry.

 Much of the Goryeo dynasty was plagued with political strife.
 In 1170, the military aristocracy seized power from the civil aristocracy.
 Instability reigned in the government and the countryside for the next 25 years as military leaders plotted against each other and peasants rebelled against landowners and local officers.
 It was not until 1196 that things stabilized, when Ch'oe Ch'ung-hŏn seized power and established the rule of the Ch'oe family.
 Much of his power came from the parallel government he created, which was based on house institutions under his direct control staffed with people personally loyal to him.
 He also made effective use of mun'gaek, private military retainers of great clans.